-This is an example of a lifter using the step by step process.
-He tried to manage the load but failed, and ended up using some technical modifications in addition to different exercise selection to guide his rehab and get back to squatting.
+This is an example of a lifter using the step-by-step process.
+He tried to manage the load but failed, and ended up using some technical modifications in addition to different exercise selections to guide his rehab and get back to squatting.
 Not only did he modify his activity, but he took his time to build up his load tolerance.

 Lifter B: Experiencing knee pain preparing for a powerlifting competition